 Last year I purchased a Match Grade EFK Fire Dragon Ported Barrel (these are made from 416 stainless and are vacuum heat treated) to see if it would increase my accuracy at all.
 Mind you, I'm a pretty darn good shot without it, but am always looking for that additional edge for competition.
 I figured the additional 7/8" of barrel and the top porting would surely increase my accuracy.
 Well, I'm not really sold on this barrel as I didn't see any positive changes that would justify buying one.
 Also, the stamping is uneven giving me the impression their quality control is lacking.
 So, in my opinion, put your money into ammo and practice, practice, practice.

 Sig Suppressor Talk

 I recently purchased a 13.5x1LH threaded barrel from Sig and a Linear Inertial Decoupler (LID) from Gemtech, so I could attach my Gemtech MM9 9mm Multimount suppressor.
 Once again, I like to keep my suppressors interchangeable between my various guns; this was the premise behind the Multimount purchase.
 This is not an ideal setup for this gun, but it does function as it should.
 However, I have two issues with this setup.

 2. My other issue is the sights are now buried by the suppressors LID.
 I suppose I could install a pair of extended height sights, but this is not really what I want to do.
-My other option would be to drill a small hole into the LID and fill it with some phosphorescent paint, or I could just leave it alone and live with the problem, It's not like I'm shooting suppressed all of the time...
+My other option would be to just leave it alone and live with the problem, It's not like I'm shooting suppressed all of the time...

 Sig Sauer P226 Review